dwarakauttarkar/vs-gocyclo/README.md

 ## Features

-For example if there is an image subfolder under your extension project workspace:

-\!\[feature X\]\(images/feature-x.png\)

 1. Shows the cyclomatic complexity of a go file.
+2. Prints total function level complexity in output channel.

 ## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

 1. specify the gopath in `go.gopath` in the settings.json.

 ## Known Issues

-Calling out known issues can help limit users opening duplicate issues against your extension.
+1. Average complexity rendering is one key stroke lagging.

 ## Release Notes

-Users appreciate release notes as you update your extension.

 ### 1.0.0

-Initial release for the Plugin, only average complexity of the file is shown.
+* Initial release for the Plugin, only average complexity of the file is shown.

+### 1.0.1

+* Show total Complexity for the current file at function level when the status bar item at the bottom is clicked.
+* New Command "GoCyclo: Get Total Complexity" to generate the function level complexity.

 ---